divshot/docs/integrations/yeoman.md

 Finally, you'll need to make adjustments to your Gruntfile based on the Yeoman generator you're using.
 We'll cover the most popular generators.

 ## Angular Generator

+*Use the example [Angular Gruntfile](https://gist.github.com/fastdivision/8344071) or follow the steps below:*

 In order to run a local Divshot server, you'll have to replace Connect by changing `connect:livereload` to `divshot:server` under the Grunt `serve` task: